wania13/Data-Structures/README.md

 Linked List:
 -We can perform any function on linked list if we know how to traverse the linked list.
--We created nodes of Linked List dynamically and stores their addressess in the pointer of Node type.
+-We can create nodes of Linked List dynamically and stores their addressess in the pointer of Node type.
 -We linked all the Nodes by storing the pointer of next Node in the current Node and it continues till NULL.
 -Null declares the end of Linked List.
 -(headptr!=NULL)  and (head=head->next;) are two most useful conditions for performing any type of operation on Linked List.